Amaliae/neural_prob/README.md

 To reveal whether the represantation of auditory stimulus varies in different tasks , the Bayesian network with two fully connected layers was created.
 The goal of analysis was to classify the evoked activity of auditory cortex into localisation and pitch dicrimination tasks.
 For that reason neurons responding to pitch stimulus were indentified in cue trials of pitch discrimination blocks then the evoked  activity of that neurons was extracted for 'le_lo_pw' and 'le_low_lc' trials.
-After Bayesian inferece and posterior approximation the evaluation of Bayesian Network model on train data was performed and the model demonstrated 82% accuracy with 'Binary accuracy' metric.
+After Bayesian inference and  approximation of posteriors the evaluation of Bayesian Network model on train data was performed and the model demonstrated 82% accuracy with 'Binary accuracy' metric.